wmdmark/backbone-rivets-example/tutorial.md

 There are more [powerful adaptors](https://github.com/azproduction/rivets-backbone-adapter) for Backbone but this will do for simple model binding.

 ## A practical example

 One of the biggest pain points in web development is working with forms.
 There are a ton of libraries for working with validation and rendering of forms both the client and the server but in my experience they are the most time consuming part of web development.
-This is an area where binding (two-way specifically) can make your life easier.
+This is an area where data binding (two-way specifically) can make your life easier.

 As an example, let's work with a form that modifies the contact model and also show the same contact model in other views.

-#### Contact Manager Demo
+#### Backbone + Rivets + Forms: A match made in heaven

 Here's the demo page that we'll be pulling examples from: http://wmdmark.github.io/backbone-rivets-example/